sbragagnolo/bc-tutorial-2018/README.md

 ## Under construction.

-Please wait until my presention at CBSoft (September 17) to access this page and materials.
+Please wait until my presentation at CBSoft (September 17) to access this page and materials.
 I am still editing and trying to improve its contents.

 ## Introduction